Vimalraj571/js-style-setup/README.md

 # JS-Style-Setup

-###### My Personal Javascript style setup Boilerplate for my Use cases With AirBnb enforced JS style guide for the VS Code!
+#### My Personal Javascript style setup Boilerplate for my Use cases With AirBnb enforced JS style guide for the VS Code

 ## How to use it ##